-- [2] The Appellant, the Canada Employment Insurance Commission (Commission), decided that the Respondent (Claimant) was not entitled to Employment Insurance (EI) regular benefits from October 11, 2020, to April 30, 2021, because she was taking unauthorized training and was not available for work.
-The Claimant appealed the Commission's reconsideration decision to the General Division. - [3] The General Division determined that the Commission had not used its discretion judicially when it decided to verify and reconsider the Claimant's claim for benefits.
-It found that the Commission could not retroactively determine that the Claimant was not entitled to EI benefits. - [4] The Appeal Division granted the Commission leave to appeal of the General Division's decision.
-The Commission argues that the General Division made an error of law in its interpretation of section 153.161 of the Employment Insurance Act (El Act). - [5] I have to decide whether the General Division made an error of law in its interpretation of section 153.161 of the El Act. - [6] I am allowing the Commission's appeal. - [7] However, the file returns to the General Division to determine whether the Claimant was entitled to benefits for the period from October 11, 2020, to April 30, 2021, when she was taking training.
+[3] The Appellant, the Canada Employment Insurance Commission (Commission), decided that the Respondent (Claimant) was not entitled to Employment Insurance (EI) regular benefits from September 28, 2020, because she was taking unauthorized training and was not available for work.
+The Claimant appealed the Commission's reconsideration decision to the General Division.

+[4] The General Division determined that the Commission had not used its discretion judicially in deciding to verify and reconsider the Claimant's claim for benefits.
+It found that the Commission could not retroactively determine that the Claimant was not entitled to EI benefits.

+[5] The Appeal Division granted the Commission leave to appeal the General Division decision.
+The Commission argues that the General Division made an error of law in its interpretation of section 153.161 of the Employment Insurance Act (EI Act).

+[6] I have to decide whether the General Division made an error of law in its interpretation of section 153.161 of the EI Act.

+[7] I am allowing the Commission's appeal on the issue of whether it exercised its discretion judicially.

+[8] The file returns to the General Division to determine whether the Claimant was taking unauthorized training and, if so, whether she was available for work from September 28, 2020.